Pearls Before Swine by Stephan Pastis for October 04, 2020

 63. Picture

-RichardDale2 over 3 years ago
+RichardDale2 about 4 years ago

 Has anyone else told Mr Pastis about the difference between secured and unsecured loans?
 Maybe how 7% is actually incredibly low for an unsecured loan, only possible because of the way it is treated in bankruptcy?
 Or maybe he has no idea that a loan is not from a “giver of cash” but from an organisation making money for old people to use in retirement.
 There is plenty to criticise banks for, but this is not it.